Photos from the REAL Australia

 The Islands of North Queensland

-The Great Barrier Reef extends about 2,000 kilometres along the Queensland coast, from the Gulf of Papua to Hervey Bay and is the largest coral reef system in the world, with over 2,600 separate reefs.
+The Great Barrier Reef extends about 2,000 kilometres along the Queensland coast, from the Gulf of Papua to Hervey Bay and is the most extensive coral reef system in the world, with over 2,600 separate reefs.
 Sections of the reef are easily accessible from Cairns, with many tours catering for snorkelers and scuba divers.
-There are also around 300 islands offshore and many of these have facilities for tourists and can be reached in day tours.
-There are hotels for a longer stay as well and there are plenty of opportunities to explore the islands on bush walks and to swim and snorkel in the clear tropical sea.
-There are day tours to the Outer Barrier Reef, with opportunities to stay overnight as well.
+There are also around 300 islands offshore; many have facilities for tourists and can be reached on day tours.
+There are hotels for a more extended stay, and there are plenty of opportunities to explore the islands on bush walks and swim and snorkel in the clear tropical sea.
+There are day tours to the Outer Barrier Reef, with options to stay overnight as well.

 Pier of Green Island